joshSzep/therobotoverlord-mono/docs/business-requirements/06-topics-content.md

 ## Approval Process

+- **Topics become immediately visible to all citizens upon submission** - creating public anticipation as they journey through the Topic Approval Bureau toward the Robot Overlord's judgment.
 - **Fully automatic via Overlord (LLM)**.
 No manual admin approval required for MVP.
 - Uses same evaluation criteria as posts: logic, tone, relevance.
+- **If rejected**, topics are immediately removed from public view and buried in the creator's private Graveyard.

 ## Topic Fields